davidjosipovic/news-trend-analysis/README.md

 This project uses **transfer learning** - applying pre-trained models rather than training from scratch.
 This approach is:

-1. **Industry Standard**: Pre-trained transformers (RoBERTa, BART) are trained on billions of tokens
+1. **Industry Standard**: Pre-trained transformers (FinBERT, BART) are trained on billions of tokens
 2. **More Accurate**: FinBERT trained on 4.9M financial sentences vs. our 55 articles
 3. **Practical**: Training BERT from scratch requires 4 TPUs for 4 days (~$500-1000)
 4. **Academic**: Demonstrates proper use of state-of-the-art NLP (BERT, transformers)